Personal Notes, HOA Meeting 05-01-2025

 D. WELCOMING COMMITTEE

-No new homeowners
+No new people welcomed.

 V. REPORTS